crsuzh/reprozuerich/README.md

 Due to the setup with the theme being its own `git` repository.
 You must set the `--recursive` option when cloning the repository.
 Otherwise, the `theme` directory will be empty.
 The full command to clone the entire repository is thus `git clone --recursive https://github.com/crsuzh/reprozuerich.git`.

+After cloning, the submodule is in detached HEAD state.
+This is not a problem if you do not make any changes to the submodule but if you want to do so, you should run the the following after cloning the repo:

+`
+cd reprozuerich/themes/devfest-theme-hugo
+git checkout master
+`

 ## Requirements

 In order to build the website, `hugo` must be installed.
 If you need to change anything in the `devfest-theme-hugo/` directory, you must also have the `node` toolchains installed.
 However, some of these programs need specific versions in order to work correctly.